First Quantum Minerals

 The planned 530-kilometre Zambia greenfield railway extension, led by the Africa Finance Corporation, would connect the Copperbelt to the Lobito corridor.
 First Quantum's mines in North-Western Province would gain access to a shorter, more cost-effective export route via the Atlantic.
 Currently, Zambian copper primarily exits through Dar es Salaam (Tanzania) or Durban (South Africa) — longer routes with higher costs and congestion.

-The Kansanshi S3 Expansion will sustain the mine's output as existing ore bodies deplete, while Sentinel continues to ramp up.
+The Kansanshi S3 Expansion reached commercial production on December 1, 2025, and is expected to sustain the mine's output as existing ore bodies deplete.
+Sentinel remains a major copper producer, though First Quantum's 2026 guidance flagged heavier maintenance and revised mill availability after fatigue failures identified in early 2025.
 First Quantum's operational success in Zambia is central to the commercial case for the Zambia extension.

 What to monitor